 RISKS OF SURGERY

 There are several risks with parotid surgery.
 One of the important structures traversing within the gland is the facial nerve.
 The branches of this nerve control the muscles of the face.
 Damage to any of these branches can lead to muscle weakness throughout the face.
-The risk of facial nerve injury leading to permanent paralysis of one or more areas of the face is less than 1-2%.
-Permanent weakness or paralysis may require further adjunctive procedures.
+The risk of facial nerve injury leading to permanent paralysis of one or more areas of the face is less than 1-2%.* Permanent weakness or paralysis may require further adjunctive procedures.
 Some temporary weakness of the face can occur after surgery due to manipulation of the nerve while dissecting the tumor away from it.
 This weakness typically resolves over the span of a few weeks.
 Another risk of surgery is numbness to the earlobe and part of the skin around the ear.
 This occurs because some of the sensory nerves to this area must be cut to gain access to the parotid gland.
-This numbness typically resolves after a few months, but occasionally can be permanent.
+This numbness typically resolves after a few months, but occasionally can be long-term.*

 Gustatory sweating aka Frey’s Syndrome, which is sweating from the skin overlying the parotid gland while eating, is another risk of surgery.
 This occurs when the nerves responsible for the production of saliva in the parotid gland reinnervate the sweat glands of the skin after removal of the gland.
 Steps are taken during surgery to minimize this complication, including the use if muscle flaps to cover the exposed parotid tissue.
 Another risk is recurrence of the tumor.
 Though every necessary step is taken during surgery to remove the entirety of the tumor, certain tumor types have a predisposition for recurrence and may require additional surgery.*